CrossRef/event-data-user-guide/docs/sources/twitter.md

       "relation_type_id": "discusses"
     }

-You can see that this is a retweet because of the presence fo the `original-tweet-url`.
+You can see that this is a retweet because of the presence of the `original-tweet-url`.

 ## Evidence Record